LsGiraffe/SoftwareQualityHandbook/plan.md

 * Rework together on Step 2 if some reviews are negative

 ## 4 - Write handbook (3 days)
-* Write the part on code reviews
+* Write the part on code reviews -> Tom
-* Write the part on coding standards
+* Write the part on coding standards -> Louis
-* Write the part on task estimation
+* Write the part on task estimation -> Louis

 ## 5 - Review handbook (1 day)
 * Review the part on code reviews - merge on develop if the review is positive